 The name of the external nominee, the Approval of Thesis form, suggestions for exam committee members, the date of the exam, a current CV for the student including publications and presentations, and a one-page, double-spaced abstract with thesis title should be submitted to gradadmin.eeb@utoronto.ca at least seven weeks prior to the intended exam date.
 To provide the date, etc. of the exam to Kitty Lam, please use the "PhD Final Oral Exam Booking Sheet", available on this webpage Graduate Resources - Ecology & Evolutionary Biology (utoronto.ca), along with other documents about the PhD defense.
 We recommend that you propose the timing of the exit seminar and the exam to the Graduate Coordinator before you submit the booking form in case there are any potential problems with the timing (also see the PhD checklist doc on the same webpage).
 If the exam will be in person or in the hybrid format, the EEB Graduate Office (Kitty Lam) will book a room for the examination and must be informed of any special requirements for equipment or venue.
-As of Aug., 2022, any or all members of the examining committee, including the Chair, may join the exit seminar and/or final exam remotely on Zoom or on Teams.
-See this webpage for the details and any updates: https://facultyandstaff.sgs.utoronto.ca/final-oral-examinations/
+As of Aug., 2022, the candidate and any or all members of the examining committee, including the Chair, may join the exit seminar and/or final exam remotely on Zoom or on Teams.
+Note that, as of Aug.
+2022, all PhD defenses must be hybrid so that the Chair can join remotely - the student is responsible for scheduling the zoom meeting for the defense and, if the exit seminar will occur on the same day, both will be done during one zoom meeting; schedule it to start 30 min. before the seminar or defense, whichever comes first, and schedule the meeting to last at least 4 hours after the start of the defense.
+See this webpage for the details and any updates: Final Oral Examinations - School of Graduate Studies Faculty & Staff (utoronto.ca)